History of special relativity: Lorentz's 1904 model

-In his paper Electromagnetic phenomena in a system moving with any velocity smaller than that of light, Lorentz (1904) was following the suggestion of Poincaré and attempted to create a formulation of electrodynamics which explains the failure of all known aether drift experiments, i.e. the validity of the relativity principle.
+In his paper Electromagnetic phenomena in a system moving with any velocity smaller than that of light, Lorentz (1904) was following the suggestion of Poincaré and attempted to create a formulation of electrodynamics which explains the failure of all known aether drift experiments, and thus the validity of the relativity principle.
 He tried to prove the applicability of the Lorentz transformation for all orders, although he did not succeed completely.
 Like Wien and Abraham, he argued that there exists only electromagnetic mass, not mechanical mass, and derived the correct expression for longitudinal and transverse mass, which were in agreement with Kaufmann's experiments (even though those experiments were not precise enough to distinguish between the theories of Lorentz and Abraham).
 And using the electromagnetic momentum, he could explain the negative result of the Trouton–Noble experiment, in which a charged parallel-plate capacitor moving through the aether should orient itself perpendicular to the motion.
 Also the experiments of Rayleigh and Brace could be explained.
 Another important step was the postulate that the Lorentz transformation has to be valid for non-electrical forces as well.